Lysenthia/space-explorer/README.md

 # Space Explorers
 A Java based space survival game

 #### How to play (GUI)
+1. Ensure Java 11 is installed on the machine
+2. Open zip folder in terminal window
-1. Start the game by calling `java -jar game_gui.jar` in the terminal
+3. Start the game by calling `java -jar game_gui.jar` in the terminal
    - The folder from which this file is called must also contain the resources folder provided
-2. Select how many days the game should played over
+4. Select how many days the game should played over
-3. Name you ship
+5. Name you ship
-4. Customise your crew members
+6. Customise your crew members
-5. Select how many crew members you would like to have (These will be selected from left to right)
+7. Select how many crew members you would like to have (These will be selected from left to right)
-6. The game now begins in orbit around the sun.
+8. The game now begins in orbit around the sun.
 You may now:
    - Travel to a new planet
    - View the status of your ship and crew
    - Travel to the outpost to buy items
    - Transition to a new day
    - Quit the game
-7. If you are orbiting a planet, then you may also search it for items, money, and ship parts
+9. If you are orbiting a planet, then you may also search it for items, money, and ship parts
-8. The game has 5 ends:
+10. The game has 5 ends:
    - All needed parts are found, and the player wins
    - The final day is reached, and the player loses
    - The entire crew is killed, and the player loses